 Quiz Bowl Team

+Quizbowl is a club that focuses on trivia and meets in order to prepare for regional tournaments.
 This group competes in trivia competitions with other schools, including on KDKA's Hometown High-Q.

 The Robotics Club works on the design, development and testing of both hardware and software of robots, and takes part in the annual FTC (First Tech Challenge) robotics competition.
+Join us at the new robotics arena inside the Glimcher Tech & Design Hub!

 This club meets to design, build and launch rockets, and share the wonders of model rocketry.